vizky2495/SageAI123/README.md

-# COURSENAME
+# Build with AI: Create Custom Chatbots with n8n and Vector Search
-This is the repository for the LinkedIn Learning course `course-name`.
+This is the repository for the LinkedIn Learning course `Build with AI: Create Custom Chatbots with n8n and Vector Search`.
 The full course is available from [LinkedIn Learning][lil-course-url].

 ![lil-thumbnail-url]